Courses & Units

 Introduction

 This unit provides a structured introduction to the practical aspects of the clinical environment within a medical radiation department and to basic techniques in medical radiation science.
-You will be introduced to the techniques and instrumentation used in Diagnostic Radiography, Nuclear Medicine and Radiation Therapy.
-Diagnostic radiographic procedures considered are the radiographic techniques and protocols required for non-contrast examinations of the visceral structures of the thorax and abdomen, neck and bony thorax, and upper and lower extremities.
-It includes a structured clinical practicum in an appropriate medical radiation science department.
-During the semester, you will undertake a structured clinical practicum placement in an appropriate medical radiation science department and complete a portfolio related to examinations performed on clinical placement.
-The unit also introduces health psychology, with a focus on the effect psychology has on patient health, their health-seeking behaviours, adherence to treatment, and risk behaviours.
-You will assess strategies to mitigate psychological issues for patients in the context of medical radiation science practice.
+You will be introduced to a range of techniques and instrumentation used in Diagnostic Radiography, Nuclear Medicine, and Radiation Therapy.
+You will develop skills in critically evaluating professional and ethical practice in medical radiation science and approaches to communication and collaboration as a member of a health care team.
+During the semester, you will undertake a structured clinical practicum placement in an appropriate medical radiation science department related to your chosen specialisation (Nuclear Medicine, Diagnostic Radiography or Radiation Therapy) and develop a portfolio related to clinical situations experienced during clinical placement.

 Summary